YodaImperium/philippbruhns.com/content/projects/website.md

 showTableOfContents: true
 ---

 In this article I'm going to explain the underlying architecture of this website.
-I think I found a very cool way to deploy just by pushing to the [GitHub Repository](https://github.com/YodaImperium/website-deployment/) **without** exposing any SSH keys, etc..
+I think I've found a very cool way to deploy just by pushing to the [GitHub Repository](https://github.com/YodaImperium/website-deployment/) **without** exposing any SSH keys, etc..
 However, I took a lot of inspiration from this guy called [*Wolfgang's Channel*](https://www.youtube.com/watch?v=ATenAnk8eX4) on YouTube.

 *TL;DR*
 It is created with Hugo and deployed via GitHub Actions to a RaspberryPi running nginx.